 A: You may bring your (not too stinky, please) food or non-alcoholic beverages on board the bus, but please, no booze.
 We reserve the right to drop drunken and disruptive passengers off at a bus stop or metro station.

 A: No, so if you are with a group that wants to sit together we suggest you arrive on time (check in is always 30 minutes before the tour starts) and stake out your seats right away.
 We can’t guarantee that parties who show up as the bus is leaving will be able to sit together.

-A: We can’t accommodate wheelchairs on the bus, and some tours have more walking than others.
+A: Some tours have more walking than others.
 The tours with walking sections require each passenger to be able to cover ground in a reasonable amount of time in order for us to remain on schedule, but you may stay on the bus during these walking sections if you wish.
 Please email us to discuss the specific tour that interests you if you have mobility issues.